dan-bernstein/dan-bernstein.github.io/projects/diode.md

 * Demonstrates affects of different parameters (temperature, ideality, saturation current etc.) on I-V curves of ideal diodes
 * Interpolates and models I-V curves for three diodes allowing comparison
-* Provides interacitve UI for the user allowing easy and clear navigation and exploration of model
+* Provides interacitve UI for the user allowing easy and clear navigation of model

 <br>